Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: TopLevelResourcesListByResourceGroup
     from: privateLinks.json
     reason: The resource is managed in a management group level (instead of inside a resource group)
+  - suppress: TopLevelResourcesListBySubscription
+    from: changes.json
+    reason: We will be pushing customers to use Azure Resource Graph for those at scale scenarios.
+  - suppress: OperationsAPIImplementation
+    from: changes.json
+    reason: 'Duplicate Operations API causes generation issues'
 ```

 ---